jeranaias/harakat/README.md

 - **Net impact**: -978 words (more harm than good)
 - **Problem**: Rules fired too aggressively without proper disambiguation

-**Decision**: Ship Elite-only, no syntactic layer.
+**Decision**: Ship error-correction only, no syntactic layer.
 The error-report methodology works; hand-crafted rules on top do not.

 ### Future Work Directions